QingTian1927/SearTxT-and-Texter/README.md

 ```
 (default: target dir, 3 columns)

-#### Configure the number of cpus used for the multithreaded processes:
+#### Configure the number of CPUs used for the multithreaded processes:
 ```
 /t (threads: num ; -a / --all ; -h / --half ; -q / --quarter)
 ```